-DoorDash provides excess auto insurance for its drivers, but only for property damage or bodily injury caused to third parties.
+DoorDash offers their drivers excess auto insurance, but only for property damage or bodily injury caused to third parties.
 In the event of an accident, the driver’s personal auto insurance policy would serve as the primary coverage.
 If the damages exceed the delivery driver’s policy and the accident happened when the driver was on active delivery, DoorDash’s contingent liability policy of $1 million would only then go into effect.
 Furthermore, this contingent liability policy only applies if the driver was in possession of goods to be delivered, meaning if they were driving from the restaurant to a delivery but not to a restaurant for pickup.

-Starting June 2019, all U.S. Dashers (what they call their drivers) will automatically be eligible for occupational accident insurance coverage at no cost, which in the event of an accident will cover:
+Starting June 2019, drivers will be qualified to receive occupational accident insurance coverage at no cost, which in the event of an accident will cover:

-- Disability payments: Up to $500 a week
+- Disability payments: Maximum of up to $500 a week